emily-noble/prideflagsearch/README.md

 1. Commit and push that branch to your repository
 1. Make a merge request to merge your branch into the main project's master branch

-While a full explanation of using git, GitHub, or any of the technologies used in this website is beyond the scope of this document, email Brynne Farrell at brynne.farrell@gmail.com and she'll be happy to help you get started.
+While a full explanation of using git, GitHub, or any of the technologies used in this website is beyond the scope of this document, email Emily Noble at emily.c.noble@protonmail.com and xe will be happy to help you get started.

-## Developer Setup
+## Developer Setup (In VS Code)

-1. Create a new environment for the project (the folder "env" is already ignored by git, if you'd like to use the same folder)
+1. Create a new environment for the project (the folder ".venv" is already ignored by git, if you'd like to use the same folder)
 1. Install requirements.txt
-1. Run `python manage.py runserver 0.0.0.0:3000` to start the development environment
+1. Run the Python run configuration to start the development environment

 ## Contributing New Flags